Non-Baby Items to Stock Up On Before Baby Arrives

 Bringing home a new baby can be stressful, especially if you are a first time mom charting through new waters.
 While there are certain no-brainer items you will have ready for baby (like diapers, wipes, and baby gear), there are a few things that are not necessary baby related that you should consider stocking up on before baby arrives.

 Stock up on lots of household cleaners before baby arrives!
 Think paper towels, sanitizers, general surface cleaners.
-Be sure you are stocked with laundry detergent for both the family and the baby (we used Dreft for baby!)
+Be sure you are stocked with laundry detergent for both the family and the baby.

 Thank You Notes and Stamps